Severn Trent: Operations

 The main companies in the group are Severn Trent Water, Hafren Dyfrdwy and Severn Trent Services.
+As with all water companies in the United Kingdom, Severn Trent is regulated under the Water Industry Act 1991.

 Severn Trent Laboratories was rebranded as part of Severn Trent Services in 2010, to streamline the company and give it a single worldwide image, rather than a series of separate organisations with different identities.
-As with all water companies in the United Kingdom, Severn Trent is regulated under the Water Industry Act 1991.
+In January 2007, the American side of Severn Trent Laboratories was sold to HIG Capital.

+Severn Trent assisted wildlife regeneration projects in Shropshire, Derbyshire, Nottinghamshire, and the Peak District, under various named projects, including "Great Big Nature Boost", launched in April 2020.
+It helped fund the Mease River restoration project which won the UK River Prize in April 2026, after 17km of the river was restored and 25 hectares of new habitat created.

 As of 2021, the company supplies about 4.6 million households and businesses in its area, rising from 3.7 million in 2008.
 Severn Trent Water has a call centre in Coventry, dealing with operational emergencies and billing enquiries, and two other call centres in Derby and Shrewsbury, which deal solely with billing enquiries.
 Its head office is the new custom built Severn Trent Centre in Coventry.

+Severn Trent was the only company to achieve 4 star status in the Environment Agency's annual Environmental Protection Assessment for 2024 – with confirmation of its sixth consecutive year of four-star EPA status, twice as long as any other British water company.
+Severn Trent has used thermal-imaging drones since 2017 to detect leaking pipes and conduct treatment facility and reservoir surveys, for scaffolding and manpower cost efficiencies.
+In November 2024, the drone team completed trials of remotely-controlled unmanned aerial vehicles (UAVs) equipped with thermal imaging capabilities, ahead of an expected Civial Aviation Authority (CAA) legislative change permitting drone use beyond “line of sight” (approx 1000 ft).